Note: Any accreditation status granted by the APA CoA after the time of enrollment will be applied to those students retroactively.

 - Organizational training and development, with nonprofit groups or businesses

 - University teaching and/or research on social/community issues

 - Government or philanthropic foundation research or administration on social/community issues

 Point Park's psychology department is affiliated with the American Psychological Association's Divisions 32 and 27.
 Click on the links below to learn more.

 - APA, Division 32: Society for Humanistic Psychology

 - APA, Division 27: Society for Community Research and Action

 Apply Now, Learn More

-For additional information, contact Dayna Coleman, admissions counselor for the Office of Graduate Admission, at firstname.lastname@example.org or 412-392-3807.
+For additional information, contact Dayna Coleman, assistant director of graduate admission, at firstname.lastname@example.org or 412-392-3807.